Should you pay for a car lease upfront? Learn the pros and cons of a one-pay lease, how prepaying works, costs, and what happens at lease end.

 Tired of monthly lease payments?
 Upfront leasing may be an unconventional option, but it can unlock real benefits - from savings to simplicity.
 By covering your entire lease term in one payment, you avoid finance charges and potentially secure discounts.
 But the upfront approach also requires careful evaluation.

 With a FINN car subscription, you can enjoy the benefits of driving without the hassle of an expensive upfront lease payment.
-Insurance, maintenance, and doorstep delivery - all included.
+Insurance, maintenance, and roadside assistance - all included.
 No money down with approval in minutes.
-Plus, you can swap your ride every 6-12 months for maximum flexibility.
+Plus, you can swap your ride every six to 12 months for maximum flexibility.
 Enjoy all the perks of ownership without the burdens of debt or inflated charges.

 A one-pay lease, also called a single pay or pre-paid lease, is a special car lease where you make one large payment upfront to cover all the monthly payments for the entire lease term.
 In that case, instead of you making monthly payments over two to three years like in a normal lease, you make one big sum payment at the beginning to pay for the full lease period.
 This upfront payment is usually lower than the total of all the monthly payments combined.
 One great advantage is that you're lowering your monthly costs.
 A disadvantage though is that you need more cash upfront versus spreading payments out.